Greg Hadley

-Gregory Dean Hadley (born March 15, 1988, in Syracuse, New York) is a former American football linebacker, current coach and concussion prevention advocate.
+Gregory Dean Hadley (born March 15, 1988, in Syracuse, New York) is an American former football linebacker, current coach and concussion prevention advocate.
 He is the son of Michael and Clee Hadley.

 High school

 Hadley attended Christian Brothers Academy in Syracuse where he was coached by Joseph Casamento.
 He was a 3-year lettermen and captain his senior year.
 In his final year he recorded 147 tackles, nine sacks and one blocked punt.

 College

 Greg attended Colgate University where he majored in Studio Art and a minor in Theater.
 He played under Head Coach Dick Biddle.

 Freshman (2006)

 He earned his first varsity letter playing in six games and recorded one tackle against Holy Cross.
 Hadley missed the middle part of the season due to contracting mono.

 Sophomore (2007)

 Greg started all 11 games at middle linebacker.
 He was the third on the team in tackling with recording 62.

 Junior (2008)

 In his Junior year he was named second team all-Patriot League.
 He started all 12 games and was the leading tackler with 80.
 He was named Patriot League Defensive Player of the Week against Lafayette College and Lehigh, College Sporting News' National All-Star of the week against Lafayette.